-In the 2017 valuation model, the income approach is used to value the majority of the income producing properties that are not obsolesced (where land value is greater than the value produced by the income method), as there are an insufficient number and variety of sales to value the different sectors by the market approach.
+In the 2018 valuation model, the income approach is used to value the majority of the income producing properties that are not obsolesced (where land value is greater than the value produced by the income method), as there are an insufficient number and variety of sales to value the different sectors by the market approach.
 The income approach also insures greater uniformity and equalization of values.
 With improving market fundamentals, values by the income method are generally increasing although they generally fall below the value of the sales.
 This may be because there is a very limited inventory of commercial properties overall and relatively few enter the market at any given time.
 This constraint is then compounded by the difficulty of constructing new commercial developments due to limited water availability.

 A ratio study analysis was included in this report although the meaningfulness of the study is diminished due to the limited number of sales.
-The standard statistical measures of valuation performance are presented in the Executive Summary and in the 2016 and 2017 Ratio Analysis charts included in this report.
-Comparison of the 2016 and 2017 Ratio Study Analysis indicates that the statistical measure of assessment level, the weighted mean ratio improved from 75.3% to 83.4%.
-The Coefficient of Dispersion (COD) improved from 24.70% to 18.14% and the Coefficient of Variation (COV) improved from 30.55% to 25.41%.
-The Price-related Differential (PRD) remained unchanged at 1.00.
-With the exception of the weighted mean ratio these values are within the IAAO (International Association of Assessing Officers) appraisal guidelines for measures of valuation and show improvement in both appraisal level and uniformity.
-However with a sample size of only 13 improved sales the weight given to the ratio study should be tempered.
+The standard statistical measures of valuation performance are presented in the Executive Summary and in the 2017 and 2018 Ratio Analysis charts included in this report.
+Comparison of the 2017 and 2018 Ratio Study Analysis indicates that the statistical measure of assessment level, the weighted mean ratio improved from 87.7% to 88.1%.
+The Coefficient of Dispersion (COD) improved from 19.44% to 16.15% and the Coefficient of Variation (COV) improved from 26.15% to 22.15%.
+The Price-related Differential (PRD) improved from 0.99 to 1.00.
+With the exception of the weighted mean ratio these values are within the IAAO (International Association of Assessing Officers) appraisal guidelines for measures of valuation and show improved sales the weight given to the ratio study should be tempered.

 The weighted mean ratio is below the IAAO appraisal guideline of 0.90.
-This is due to a single sale that if removed from the study allows the calculated weighted mean ratio to be just under 0.90.
+This is due to a single sale that if removed from the study allows the calculated weighted mean ratio to be within the acceptable range at 0.912.
 The sale is a fair market transaction and is a good example of an owner-user that desired a commercial building in the Town of Vashon who faced an inelastic supply and very limited inventory.
 The assessment level of the property is considered reasonable even though the sale price was over twice the assessment amount.

-The 2017 Assessment Year revalue of Area 47 (Vashon and Maury Islands) is based on commercial real estate data available in 2015 and 2016 that supports the fee simple value of the non-specialty properties in these submarkets as of the valuation date of January 1, 2017.
-This valuation has occurred in a stage of market expansion following the severe global, national, and regional economic downturn which had impacted local supply and demand dynamics.
+The 2018 Assessment Year revalue of Area 47 (Vashon and Maury Islands) is based on commercial real estate data available in 2015 thru 2017 that supports the fee simple value of the non-specialty properties in these submarkets as of the valuation date of January 1, 2018.
+This valuation has occurred in a stage of market expansion following a severe global, national, and regional economic downturn which had impacted local supply and demand dynamics.

-2016 sales of improved properties were purchased primarily by owner-users.
+Sales of improved properties were purchased primarily by owner-users.
 Area 47 has not seen the significant increases in land values as has been observed in other areas of King County.
 This can be attributed in part to the nature of life on the island, a desire of residents to maintain rural character, and commercial development that is limited by the availability of water.

-The total assessed value for Area 47 for the 2016 assessment year was \$111,178,100 and the total recommended value for the 2017 assessment year is \$117,703,500.
-Application of these recommended assessed values for the 2017 assessment year (taxes payable in 2018) results in a total value increase of 5.87% from the previous year.
+The total assessed value for Area 47 for the 2017 assessment year was \$176,618,000 and the total recommended value for the 2018 assessment year is \$182,611,900.
+Application of these recommended assessed values for the 2018 assessment year (taxes payable in 2019) results in a total value increase of 3.39% from the previous year.

-Change in Total Assessed Value 2016 Total Value 2017 Total Value \$ Change % Change \$111,178,100 \$117,703,500 \$6,525,400 5.87%
+Change in Total Assessed Value 2017 Total Value 2018 Total Value \$ Change % Change \$176,618,000 \$182,611,900 \$5,993,900 3.39%